hotwax/oms-documentation/deployment&configuration/oms/InitialSetup/ProductStore/README.md

 Here are the settings that can be configured in a Product Store:

+**Product Store Name** This is the name of the company.
+If the company has multiple brands this shoudl be the name of one brand.

 **Currency:** Fetch it from the organization’s google form.
 Generally, it is USD.

 **Weight:** Its value can be fetched from Shopify.
 Usually, it is WT_lb in USA else in other countries it is WT_Kg.